radualexandrub/Study/README.md

 ## Takes these notes offline!

-- You can clone this repo and download [Markdown Viewer extension](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk?hl=en) to open all the `.md` files in Google Chrome.
+- You can clone this repo and download [Markdown Viewer extension](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk?hl=en) to open all the `.md` (markdown) files in Google Chrome.
 - Or... you can download [Typora editor](https://typora.io/) on your machine to directly open all the `.md` files.

 ## Find more about me